 Know Before You Apply

 This application is for when you have received donor restricted funds, designated for your service area or program.
 The amount requested must not exceed the amount available as provided by a member of the SLCH Foundation staff.
-These applications are on a rolling deadline, so you may apply at any point and the award process will take approximately four (4) weeks from submission to award.
+These applications are on a rolling deadline, so you may apply at any point, and applications are reviewed (and decisions made) monthly.

 Annual Foundation/Unrestricted Funding Request